 Both are essential concerns, and you should focus more on getting the best brand and an installer for you.
 Solar is no different, and pairing your Product warranty with a strong solar installer workmanship warranty is one of the best ways to be certain you’ll have a high-quality solar energy system that performs effectively in the long run.

 If something does go wrong, many companies that manufacture solar energy equipment – such as Trina, Hyundai, Qcell— are long-standing, reputable solar manufacturers.
 An experienced solar installer like AYKA Solar will ensure they provide every support you need post-installation.
-This implies you can be assured that they will be around to honour their workmanship warranty if and when the time comes.
+This implies you can be assured that they will be around to honor their workmanship warranty if and when the time comes.